Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: Applications of R-QIM in Static DNN Watermarking

-In this section, we deploy R-QIM in static DNN watermarking.
-The proposed scheme contains several algorithms realizing the embedding, extracting and recovering process.
-Then, the concrete steps of some functions, including integrity protection and infringement identification, are elaborated for realizing via proposed scheme.
-The schematics of the two applications are depicted in Fig \ref{Fig. Process}.
-The owner of DNNs, legal user, illegal user and trusted third-party institution are respectively named as "Alice", "Bob", "Mallory" and "Institution" for the sake of simplicity.
+In this section, we explore the application of R-QIM in static deep neural network (DNN) watermarking.
+We propose a scheme that includes several algorithms to facilitate the embedding, extraction, and restoration processes.
+Furthermore, we outline the concrete steps for functions such as integrity protection and infringement identification, which can be realized using the proposed scheme.
+The schematics of the two applications are depicted in Figure \ref{Fig. Process}.
+For the sake of simplicity, we refer to the owner of the DNNs as "Alice," the legal user as "Bob," the illegal user as "Mallory," and the trusted third-party institution as "Institution."